swat-sccs/Sharples-Chrome-Extension/README.md

 The only part of the code I do not own is jquery-3.6.1.js.
-All rights, work, etc are all reserved by the creators of jquery.
+All rights, work, etc are all reserved by the creators of JQuery.
 This program only uses it as a local file in the extension.

 You can access the JSON file that contains the dining hall